Arden-Ohman Orchestra

 The Arden-Ohman Orchestra was an American orchestra headed by bandleaders Victor Arden and Phil Ohman in the 1920s and 1930s.
-They recorded several hits, including "I Love a Parade", and served as the pit band for Broadway shows such as Lady, Be Good (1924), Tip-Toes (1926) and Spring Is Here (1929).
+They recorded several hits, including "I Love a Parade", and served as the pit band for Broadway and Gershwin shows such as Lady, Be Good (1924), Tip-Toes (1926) and Spring Is Here (1929).
+After the orchestra dissolved in 1933, Arden formed another duo with pianist Phil Wall called Arden & Arden.